PCdLf/wearalyze/README.md

 If you pull the project from GitHub, `renv` will automatically be downloaded and installed.

-It will also create a virtual environment for Python 🐍.
-This is required to run the Python scripts that are used to process the data for some devices.
-This also means that **Python needs to be installed** on your system.
-The version that is required is 3.12.0.
-You can check your Python version by running `python --version` in your terminal.
-You can also check your `PATH` with `Sys.getenv('PATH')` which would need to contain something liek `/Library/Frameworks/Python.framework/Versions/3.12/bin`.
-If you don't have Python installed, you can download it [here](https://www.python.org/downloads/).

 If everything is ok, the output will look as follows:

 ```r